qthequartermasterman/fallout-houston-campaign/docs/denizens_of_the_wasteland/factions/major/lonestarrepublic.md

 Sarah Dawson's expertise in diplomacy and her ability to communicate effectively make her a vital asset to the Lone Star Republic.
 Her dedication to securing the Republic's interests, maintaining peace, and forging alliances helps the Republic thrive in a world forever changed by the Great War.

+### Warden Jim Wiles
+- Name: Jim Wiles
+- Title: Warden of the Scholar's Summit Prison; Major of the Texas Rangers

+#### Background

+Jim Wiles is a seasoned and respected figure within the Lone Star Republic, serving as the Warden of the Scholar's Summit Prison and holding the rank of Major in the Texas Rangers.
+His dual roles as a law enforcement officer and a prison warden have made him a key figure in maintaining order and security within the Republic.
+He was appointed by President Davis to the position of Warden after demonstrating exceptional leadership and a deep commitment to the Republic's values, replacing the previous Warden who had been removed due to corruption.

+#### Appearance

+Jim Wiles is a rugged and imposing figure, standing at 6 feet 2 inches with a sturdy build that reflects his years of military and law enforcement experience.
+His piercing blue eyes and close-cropped salt-and-pepper hair give him a distinguished appearance.
+He typically dresses in the uniform of the Texas Rangers, a symbol of his authority and dedication to maintaining law and order in the Lone Star Republic.

+#### Personality

+Warden Jim Wiles is known for his unwavering dedication to justice, discipline, and the safety of the Republic's citizens.
+He is a no-nonsense leader who values order and security above all else.
+Jim's commitment to upholding the law and protecting the Republic's interests has earned him the respect and trust of his colleagues and subordinates.
+He is a firm believer in the principles of duty, honor, and service to the Republic.
+Although stern, he knows how to deal in levity and humor when the situation calls for it.
+He is known for his ability to inspire and lead his subordinates, and his dedication to the Lone Star Republic is unwavering.
+Beloved by the Rangers and staff of the Scholar's Summit Prison, he is even respected by many of the prisoners.